IDTOKENONE/Legacy/README.md

 - At any time, the **owner** or **user** can withdraw funds.
 The **owner** receives a % of the _profit_ that has been made (default 20%).
 The rest of the funds are withdrawable by the user.

 ### Future Considerations
 - In its current state, the **owner** must pay gas fees for the arbitrage trades.
-I might consider creating a FeeGrant that allows the **owner** to use the funds stored in the contract itself.
+Assuming a profitable strategy, this should be less than the 20% commission, but I might consider creating a FeeGrant that allows the **owner** to use the funds stored in the contract itself.